Sunday, August 19, 2018

 There are always so many questions when you start to look at whats going on within the USSF when it concerns staying in power.
 I am definitely not accusing these players of doing anything wrong but it would just seem that every eligible player should be notified that they can nominate a player for the council and that they should be given a complete list of who they can nominate.
 That seems to be the VERY minimum of what the Athlete Council should be doing.

 They aren't doing it.

-The next Athletes Council election is in November...
+The next Athlete Council election is in November...
 I wonder if this pool of what?
 225 players? will all be contacted and given a list of everybody they can nominate before 11 are nominated for 10 spots... again.
-It would for sure keep one person or a small group of people from hand picking nominations and stacking the Athletes Council in their vision.
+It would for sure keep one person or a small group of people from hand picking nominations and stacking the Athlete Council in their vision.

 Keep speaking up for change.